Saturday, July 22, 2023

 I could tell by his face that he was struggling to understand the concept of grace.
 His wife said that she wasn't a Christian, but she didn't object, listening quietly to what I was saying.

 It reveals so much about human nature in general, doesn't it?
 Trying to earn our way.
-Knowing we need saving and trying every means possible to obtain it.
+Knowing we need saving and then trying every means possible to obtain it ourselves.

 "For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.
 For we are his workmanship created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them."
 Ephesians 2:8-9